Supplementary Planning Documents (SPDs)

 The purpose of this Policy Guidance Note is to set out the relevant planning policies and guidance on design standards in relation to Myddleton Road Local Shopping Centre and to provide further clarification on how the council will be applying these policies for future planning applications.

 The consultation period for this document closed on 1 October 2012.
-The council will update this page with further information regarding this document very soon.

 The downloadable document can be found on the Myddleton Road Local Shopping Centre - Policy Guidance page.